Chapter 2

 "Wait what?
 I don’t know, it just kind of came to me, it was an accident.
 But hold on a minute, I don’t know if I want this broadcasted.
 It’s going to make a lot of people really angry, like

-angry.
+really angry.
 I mean death threats and attempts angry!"

 Donning the guise of concern, he retorted, "Ah, well Pan, you do realize that any breakthrough of this magnitude is sure to evoke hostility from some."